ksavransky/Hipstergram/README.md

 ######Current User Profile
   * Displays information about the current user, including number of posts, followers, and followees.
   * Displays all the posts a user has created using the Masonry gem.
 To see the gem in action change the window size and watch the photos in the gallery dynamically adjust positions.
+  * Allows current user to update their profile, including uploading a new profile photo and changing their name and "about me".

 ######Other Users' Profiles
   * Displays information about the user, including number of posts, followers, and followees.
 Can be accessed by clicking on user in post caption or via the search bar.